yasenOfficial/RetroSwitch/README.md

 This project is powered by:
 ---------------------------

-- raspberry pi - doesnt matter which model you use as long as it supports retropie adn the 7 inch raspberry pi official display
+- raspberry pi - doesnt matter which model you use as long as it supports retropie and the 7 inch raspberry pi official display
 - 2 Arduino pro micros
 - Official raspberry pi 7 inch display
 - Batteries that i still havent chosen yet